vinod1988/burstly-integration-docs/ios-guide.md

         }

+##Integration Mode

+You can use integration mode to test the functionality of 3rd party ad networks.
+Keep in mind that enabling integration mode for an ad will disregard the app/zone IDs that you have specified in the init method.
+Below is how you use integration mode for a banner.
+Be sure to import "BurstlyAdRequest.h".

+    [self.bannerView.adRequest setIntegrationModeWithTestNetwork:kBurstlyTestAdmob filterDeviceMacAddresses:nil];

+In the above example, a test banner will be loaded from the AdMob ad network.
+The method for loading a test interstitial is the same.

+    [self.interstitial.adRequest setIntegrationModeWithTestNetwork:kBurstlyTestAdmob filterDeviceMacAddresses:nil];

+###Test Networks

+You can swap "kBurstlyTestAdmob" with one of the following enum values to test different ad networks:

+- kBurstlyTestGreystripe - Test ads from the Greystripe ad network
+- kBurstlyTestInmobi - Test ads from the InMobi ad network
+- kBurstlyTestIad - Test ads from the iAd ad network
+- kBurstlyTestJumptap - Test ads from the Jumptap ad network
+- kBurstlyTestMillennial - Test ads from the Millennial ad network

+###Integration Mode Safe-Guard

+We recommend passing in an array of device MAC addresses (NSString) to the "setIntegrationModeWithTestNetwork:filterDeviceMacAddresses:" method.
+This will ensure that when deployed to a device, integration mode will only be enabled if the device MAC address is among those specified in the array.
+This should prevent anyone from accidentally deploying an app to the public that only serves test ads.

 ##Walkthroughs and Advanced Topics

 See the [Burstly Site Map](http://support.burstly.com/kb/support/site-map "Burstly Site Map") for walkthroughs and information on advanced topics: http://support.burstly.com/kb/support/site-map